Individual Awards | Organizational Awards | Scholarships

 - Their name, email address, title and affiliation/place of employment

-- The certification award for which they’re being nominated (CEN, CFRN, CPEN, CTRN or TCRN)
+- The certification award for which they’re being nominated (CEN, CPEN, TCRN, CFRN, CTRN, or CBRN)

-- How you believe they exemplify the clinical excellence and professionalism of a BCEN-certified nurse in this specialty
+- How you believe they exemplify the clinical excellence and professionalism of a board certified nurse in this specialty

 Following your submission, nominees will be asked to submit the following:

-- At least 3 ways you have succeeded in advocating for certification and supporting other nurses to earn and maintain board certification in this specialty.
+- At least three ways they have successfully advocated for specialty certification and supported other nurses to earn and maintain board certification in this specialty.

-- Up to 3 additional supporting items may be uploaded, but are not required.
+- Up to three additional supporting items may be uploaded, but are not required.

 Distinguished CEN Award